-by Gretchen F. Kaija | 08/18/2017 |

 - Pair iron-rich foods with others rich in vitamin C, like strawberries, broccoli, and citrus fruits.

 Add iron to your daily diet!
 The recommended dietary allowance for iron is eight milligrams for older men and women, and more than double that at 18 milligrams RDA for premenopausal women.
 Most iron-rich foods also contain many other essential trace minerals present in every cell of the body, like magnesium, calcium, and potassium.
 Read more about the iron content of each of these iron-rich foods in this list.

-- Dark green leafy vegetables, like spinach, chard, beet greens, etc.
+- dark green leafy vegetables, like spinach, chard, beet greens, collard greens, etc.

 As with most trace minerals, it is possible to “overdose” on iron if you are unnecessarily using an iron supplement.
 Although iron toxicity is rare, it can occur when iron stores in the body such as the liver, spleen, and bone marrow are saturated and iron accumulates in organs and body tissues.
 Again, take supplements only as prescribed by a doctor, as iron supplements can also have side effects including stomach irritation, dark stools, heartburn, and sometimes constipation.

 Iron deficiency can have serious health implications, but fortunately, it is very curable!
 Consuming foods rich in easily absorbed, heme iron (meats, fish, and poultry) is the most natural way to ensure that you are getting iron in your diet.
 Vegetarian?
 Go for a nonheme iron rich lentil-spinach-sweet potato medley, pairing it with vitamin-C rich strawberries on the side, and you’ve got an energy-boosting, brain-bursting, heart-happy meal!

 Articles published by Basmati.com are no substitute for medical advice.
 Please consult your health care provider before beginning any new regimen.
 For more information, please visit our disclaimer page here.